Who Should make a Domestic Voluntary Disclosure to the IRS?

-Who Should Make a Domestic Voluntary Disclosure to the IRS?: With foreign voluntary disclosure getting all the press these days, the domestic voluntary disclosure program may feel a bit left-out.
-Still, for many individuals, trusts, estates, and entities, a domestic voluntary disclosure is a great option to disclosure unreported domestic (and foreign) income.
-This is especially true when a taxpayer may be facing a special agent investigation or other criminal or quasi-criminal-investigation by way of an eggshell or reverse egg-shell audit.
+With foreign (offshore) voluntary disclosure getting all the press these days, the domestic voluntary disclosure (IRS VDP Program) program may be feeling a bit left out.
+Still, for many individuals, trusts, estates, and entities, a domestic voluntary disclosure is a great option for disclosure of unreported domestic (and foreign) income.
+This is especially true when a taxpayer may be facing a special agent investigation or other criminal or quasi-criminal investigation — such as an eggshell or reverse egg-shell audit.

-Who Should make a Domestic Voluntary Disclosure to the IRS?
+Who Should Make a Domestic Voluntary Disclosure to the IRS?

-Each persons facts and circumstances are different.
+Each person’s facts and circumstances are different.
 In general, attorneys who specialize in this area of law will evaluate the facts and circumstances of the applicant considering a disclosure (aka “totality of the circumstances”) and then review the options with the applicant.

 • Medical